cmu-delphi/epiprocess/.github/pull_request_template.md

       (backwards-incompatible changes to the documented interface) are noted.
       Collect the changes under the next release number (e.g. if you are on 1.7.2, then write your changes under the 1.8 heading).
+- See [DEVELOPMENT.md](DEVELOPMENT.md) for more information on the development process.

 ### Change explanations for reviewer